 Our Calheta Hotel Infinity Pool

 We felt very hungry at this point but it really wasn’t dinner time yet.
-The first thing we wanted in the hotel was to try the 8th floor infinity pool.
+So the first thing we wanted after all driving was to try the infinity pool that was on the 8th floor..

 Evening by our Calheta infinity pool

 Amazing!
-I took a refreshing dip in the cool water.
-Swimming towards the sea I had ocean views and after turning back I had rock views.
+I took a refreshing dip in the super cool water, almost too cold to swim.
+But I did it!
+Swimming towards the sea I was looking at ocean views and turning back it was rock views.

 Infinity pool ocean views, Savoy Sacccharum, Calheta